Agreements and Foreign Trade Sector

 55 African Union Member States

-Egypt signed March 2018 — entered implementation January 2021 — preferential trade for 90% of non-sensitive goods since October 2022 (GTI initiative).
+Egypt signed in March 2018 — entered implementation on 1 January 2021 — preferential trade for 90% of non-sensitive goods since October 2022 (GTI initiative).

 African Multilateral Goods and Services Investment Digital Trade